 "I don't understand," said the lawyer.

 "It's easy.
-I sent the cheapest cigars that I could find to the judge, but enclosed the plaintiff's business card..."
+I sent the cigars to the judge, but enclosed the plaintiff's business card."

 Farmer Joe decided his injurieFarmer Joe decided his injuries from the accident were serious enough totake the trucking company, responsible for the accident, to court.
 In court, the trucking company's fancy lawyer was questioning FarmerJoe.
 "Didn't you say, 'I'm fine', at the scene of the accident?" asked the lawyer.

 Farmer Joe responded, "Well, I'll tell you what happened.
 I had just loaded my favorite mule Bessie into the..."

 "I didn't ask for a long, drawn-out story," the lawyer interrupted,"just answer the question.
 Did you not say, at the scene of the accident,'I'm fine'!"

 Farmer Joe said, "Well, I had just got Bessie into the trailer and Iwas driving down the road..."